hergemony/thereadmegenerator/readmeguide.txt

 Give contact details so users may contact you with any questions.

 ##Copyright
-Sign off the README.md file with a company logo/copyright/signature.
+Sign off the README.md file with a company name/copyright/signature.

+ie. ❤ Hergemony™ Digital Services 2022 ❤

-(The above text has been compiled using the following Source: https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide)
+(The above text has been compiled with the help of the following Source: https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide)